Hudson Youth Baseball

 How does Hudson Youth Baseball spend its money?

 Hudson Youth Baseball directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Hudson Youth Baseball tax-deductible?